samply/bridgehead/README.md

 - For the ccp project: support-ccp@dkfz-heidelberg.de

 Mention:
-- which project you belong to, i.e. "bbmri" or "ccp"
+- which project you belong to, i.e. "bbmri", "ccp", or "minimal"
 - site name (According to conventions listed above)
 - operator name and email